 Where: Online Zoom event, find out more & register here.

 Our understanding of PCOS is very limited, whether that be medically, or in terms of lived experience.
 In collaboration with Cysters and The DAISy PCOS Leadership Programme, we will be discussing the impact that race has on our experiences of PCOS, and what the healthcare industry can do to rectify inequalities across the intersections.
 Join us for PCOS storytelling, panel-led discussions, and Q+A.

 Women of colour are generally excluded from research, from forming part of the social discourse around these conditions – and this is something we would like to see change.
 Our panel consists of 6 women of colour, all within their respective fields in relation to the condition.
 Our session will be moderated by Neelam Heera, the Founder of Cysters.

-If you are interested in participating or knowing more about the research study itself, read our Participation pages and please contact the study’s recruitment lead directly:
+If you are interested in taking part in or knowing more about the research study itself, read our participation page:

 If you want to contact us about events or engagement, contact our Community & Public Engagement Manager: